 State approaches to the Community S&L problem have been twofold in nature.
 One, in the behind-the-scenes category, has been to look for a "workout" to separate Community from its controversial owner, EPIC Holdings, Ltd., and various associated subsidiaries.
-The other has been front-of-the-scene operation a which first dissolved the MSSIC private (but state-sponsored) insurance firm and replaced it by the State-backed Maryland Deposit Insurance Fund (MDIF) under the direction of Melville Prown.
-Under pressure from angry depostors seeking access to their funds, MDIF has devised a plan for "hardship withdrawhomes, which had been Twin Pines' primary function.
-Within six months of this merger, however, then relatively unknown EPIC Holdings, Ltd. took over Community, immediately replacing its board with new people.
-Further, Community was made the parent corporation of the actual model-home-buying subsidiary EPIC.
+The other has been front-of-the-scene operation which first dissolved the MSSIC private (but state-sponsored) insurance firm and replaced it by the State-backed Maryland Deposit Insurance Fund (MDIF) under the direction of Melville Prown.
+Under pressure from angry depostors seeking access to their funds, MDIF has devised a plan for "hardship withdraw-